On the robustness of modeling grounded word learning through a child's egocentric input: Introduction

 In this article, we examine the robustness of the findings reported in \cite{vong2024grounded} by utilizing the full 500 hours of video from the SAYCam dataset \citep{sullivan2022saycam} and training distinct models on each child's data.
 The main contributions of our study are:

 \begin{itemize} \item We use automated speech recognition methods to fully annotate and transcribe approximately 500 hours of video from the SAYCam dataset, leading to multimodal datasets consisting of over 1.77M video frames paired with 266K utterances, a dataset 7 times larger than the previously available manually transcribed dataset. \item We assess the robustness of learning word-referent mappings from naturalistic visual-linguistic data by training separate vision-language models on each of the three different children in the SAYCam dataset from automated transcripts.
-Our results demonstrate how word-referent mappings are learnable across different datasets, despite varying degrees of visual-linguistic alignment from child to child. \item We also explore robustness across different language model configurations and training objectives, finding modest variations in performance, suggesting that dataset characteristics outweigh specific modeling or architectural choices.
+Our results demonstrate how word-referent mappings are learnable across different datasets, despite varying degrees of visual-linguistic alignment from child to child. \item We examine how learned word-referent mappings generalize beyond training data, finding successful generalization across videos, across children, and across image domains, with some degree of transfer even under substantial domain shifts. \item We explore robustness across different language model configurations and training objectives, finding modest variations in performance, suggesting that dataset characteristics outweigh specific modeling or architectural choices.

 \end{itemize}